P33a/Pico4DriveLib/README.md

     pico4drive.set_driver_voltage(4.5, p2d_drv3);

-The voltage is internally converted to PWM using the current battery voltage.
+The voltage is internally converted to PWM using the measured current battery voltage.

 ---